DavidSouther/software_craftsmanship/01_basic_types_and_control_flow/controlflow.md

 `(-b + discriminant) / (2 * c)` made it certain that the addition and multiplication would be performed first.
 Without those, the implicit order from the program would have been `- b + ((discriminant / 2) * c)`.
-It is always good form to use parentesis to group operations, even if the language itself would order your operations correctly.
+It is always good form to use parenthesis to group operations, even if the language itself would order your operations correctly.

 When working with multiple logical conditions, the three operations `!` not,